To start and run, each service in SQL Server

-To start and run, each service in SQL Server must have an account configured during installation.
-Startup accounts used to start and run SQL Server can be built-in system accounts, local user accounts, or domain user accounts.
+start and run SQL Server can be built-in system accounts, local user accounts,

 Domain User Account